 At the polls:

 - We teach our election officials how to provide customer service in an accessible manner.

 - We make sure all our voting locations meet our site accessibility standards.

-- We provide magnifiers and easy-grip pencils for those who need them.
+- We provide magnifiers and easy-grip pencils.

-- We provide ballot templates with Braille numbering and cutouts, which help electors with limited or no vision, mark their ballot independently.
+- We provide ballot templates with Braille numbering and cut outs, which help electors with limited or no vision, mark their ballot independently.

 - Electors who require it may book an American Sign Language interpreter from the Canadian Hearing Society to accompany them to vote.
 Elections Ontario will cover the cost of the interpreter.